Medicare Supplement Insurance Plan L

 Premiums associated with Medigap Plan L policies are generally lower than those associated with other Medigap plans, but these costs may differ among insurance companies.
 Some companies may set age-based premiums, while others may set a standard premium unrelated to age.

-Unlike most other Medicare Supplement plans, Medigap Plan L policies include an out-of-pocket limit.
-After you spend $2,560 (in 2017) in Original Medicare out-of-pocket costs and pay your Medicare Part B deductible ($183 in 2017), the Medicare Supplement plan pays 100% of the Original Medicare costs that it’s required to cover, for the remainder of the calendar year.
+Unlike most other Medicare Supplement insurance plans, Medigap Plan L policies include an out-of-pocket limit.
+After you spend $2,620 (in 2018) in Original Medicare out-of-pocket costs and pay your Medicare Part B deductible ($183 in 2018), the Medicare Supplement insurance plan pays 100% of the Original Medicare costs that it’s required to cover, for the remainder of the calendar year.

 When to enroll